dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-1/4-project-preview.md

 - Create dbt models and load them into Dagster as assets
 - Run dbt and store the transformed data in a DuckDB database
 - Apply partitions to incremental dbt models
-- Deploy the dbt + Dagster project to Dagster Cloud
+- Deploy the Dagster project to Dagster+

 If you get stuck or want to jump ahead, check out the [finished project here on GitHub](https://github.com/dagster-io/project-dagster-university/tree/module/dagster-and-dbt).